 Conclusion

-Well… sadly, I did not find Glaze effective at protecting my particular style, though it may warrant more tests.
+Well… sadly, I did not find the current version of Glaze effective at protecting my particular style, though it may warrant more tests.
 If Glaze can consistently produce spelling errors in AI replications, I’ll totally use it on lettering pieces before sharing on Substack, etc. Otherwise, I’m not very impressed with how it holds up against the current version of DALL·E.

 Maybe Glaze is more effective against other image-to-image generators, or works best when corrupting a full data set for training.
 I’d be super interested to know if you’ve had better luck with it protecting your art!